Craig Gibson

 Craig Gibson is an American college baseball coach and former first baseman.
-He is the head baseball coach at Mercer University since the start of the 2004 season.
-Under Gibson, Mercer has appeared in its first two NCAA Tournaments.
+He has been the head baseball coach at Mercer University since the start of the 2004 season.
+Under Gibson, Mercer has appeared in its first two NCAA tournaments.
 A Macon native, Gibson is a Mercer alumnus and played baseball for the Bears from 1983–1986, winning a conference player of the year award as a junior.